NeoApplications/Neo-Store/README.md

 ## *Community*

-You can join our Telegram group to make suggestions, ask questions, receive news and chat.
-[Here is the invitation link](https://t.me/omegalauncher_group).
+You can join [our Telegram group](https://t.me/neo_launcher) to make suggestions, ask questions, receive news and chat.

 ## *App features:*